MadSkunky/GrenadeThrowRangeFix_SW/README.md

 The vanilla ranges are 16 for the PX Odin and Heal grenade and 12 for almost any other grenade, so be aware that the Odin and Heal grenade get a significant buff with this mod from 12 up to 16 tiles range with 20 strength.

 ## Installation and Configuration
-- Subscribe on the Workshop page on Steam: https://steamcommunity.com/sharedfiles/filedetails/?id=2838727380
+- Subscribe on the Steam Workshops mod page: https://steamcommunity.com/sharedfiles/filedetails/?id=2838727380
 - Configuration can be found ingame under "MODS" -> "MOD SETTINGS"

 ## Thanks